Brigadier General Peter B. Zwack (Ret.)

 Russia and Eurasia Researcher – Speaker – Writer

-Since 1989, BG Zwack has interacted with Russians on multiple levels including defense, security, academia, policy, veterans, and private citizens.
-He developed a personal hands-on perspective on Russia and Eurasian security affairs during a turbulent period in Crimea and Eastern Ukraine.
+From 2012 – 2014, BG Zwack served as the United States Senior Defense Official and Attache to the Russian Federation.
+By interacting with Russians at multiple levels since 1989, including defense, security, academia, policy, veterans, and private citizens, BG Zwack developed a unique hands-on perspective on Russia and Eurasian security affairs during a turbulent period that included the recent strife in Crimea and Eastern Ukraine.

-BG Zwack enlisted in the US Army in 1980 and received his commission via Officer Candidate School (OCS) at Fort Benning, Georgia.
-He subsequently served 34 years as a Military Intelligence and Eurasian Foreign Area Officer in diverse and challenging duty locations including West Germany, South Korea, Kosovo, Afghanistan, and Russia.
+Brigadier General Peter B. Zwack enlisted in the US Army in 1980 and received his commission via Officer Candidate School (OCS).
+He subsequently served 34 years as a Military Intelligence and Eurasian Foreign Area Officer serving in diverse and challenging duty locations including West Germany, South Korea, Kosovo, Afghanistan, and Russia.

 BG Zwack speaks Russian, German, Italian, and some French.

 BG Zwack's talks are infused with compelling vignettes and stories, rooted in over three decades of unparalleled on-the-ground eyewitness expertise and his ongoing outreach work and research in these regions.

 U.S. – Russia – China – India Quadrangle

 What does this mean for the U.S. Moving Forward?